muaaz-ur-habibi/fthedocs/README.md

 <p>
   Do you ever get tired of just reading documentation?<br>
   Do you wish for a program with which you can just ask questions and get the answers from?<br>
-  Well, this piece of garbage is (probably) just for you!
+  Well, this piece of majesticity is (probably) just for you!
 </p>
 <hr>
 <h2>So what <i>IS</i> FTheDocs?</h2>
 <p>
   Glad you asked.
 FTheDocs is a super advanced documentation querier software, that you can use to get information from the documentation faster and (maybe) more efficiently.<br>
+  It first embeds all your docs, then, using your query, finds the closest most accurate piece of embedding to the embedding of the query<br>
-  In short, it's a vector database querying engine.
+  In short, it's a <a href="https://www.google.com/search?q=what+is+a+vector+database">vector database</a> querying software
 </p>
 <hr>
 <h2>How does it work?</h2>
 <ol>
   <li>You first stuff the entire documentation (which you should scrape and store into either a .txt or .json file) into FTheDocs</li>
-  <li>FTheDocs then builds a 'collection' of those documents that you added, while also taking into consideration any settings you have given it (YOU CAN CUSTOMIZE IT)</li>
+  <li>FTheDocs then builds a 'collection' of those documents after parsing them, while also taking into consideration any settings you have given it (YOU CAN CUSTOMIZE IT)</li>
   <li>Then it presents you into 'asking mode', where you can ask the collection what you want to know from the docs</li>
 </ol>
 <hr>